A Boy's Mysterious Illness Leads His Family On A Diagnostic Odyssey

 It turns out that a freshly published research paper had been cataloged in the genetics database and had drawn a link between Alex's symptoms and a particular mutation that he carried.

 "I immediately went into the medical director and I said, 'I think I know what's wrong with Alex!' " Ramsey says.
-"And he [asked], 'Why did you go back and analyze Alex's data?' and I said, 'You asked me to!'''
+"And he [asked], 'Why did you go back and analyze Alex's data?' and I said, 'You asked me to!' ''

 The news got back quickly to Caroline Cheung-Yiu and her husband.